What are the responsibilities and job description for the Deputy District Attorney I position at Larimer County?

 What you'll be doing:

-- A person in this position will represent the DA's office in criminal proceedings including the scheduling of cases, plea negotiations, probation revocation hearings, motions and sentencing.
+- Representing the DA's office in criminal proceedings, including scheduling of cases, plea negotiations, probation revocation hearings, motions, and sentencing.

 What we're looking for: